juliennyambal/Presence_detection/README.md

 This repo follows the presentation made during the meetup [Johannesburg Machine Learning Meetup](https://www.meetup.com/Johannesburg-Artificial-Intelligence-Meetup/events/268234198) that was held on the 20th February 2020.

+> :warning: **In this repo, I am using Windows 10**: Linux and MacOS use, check the path slashes before running the code.

 # Initial Phase